AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 |7|`removeBimeraDenovo()`|screen for and remove chimeras|
 |8|`assignTaxonomy()`|assign taxonomy|

-And at the end of this we'll do some R magic to generate regular [flat files](/bash/bash_intro#working-with-plain-text-files-and-directories){:target="_blank"} for the standard desired outputs: 1) a fasta file of our ASVs; 2) a count table; and 3) a taxonomy table.
+And at the end of this we'll do some R magic to generate regular [flat files](/bash/bash_intro#working-with-plain-text-files-and-directories){:target="_blank"} for the standard desired outputs of amplicon/marker-gene processing: 1) a fasta file of our ASVs; 2) a count table; and 3) a taxonomy table.

 In our working directory there are 20 samples with forward (R1) and reverse (R2) reads with per-base-call quality information, so 40 fastq files (.fq).
-I typically like to have a file with all the sample names to use for various things throughout, so here's making that file based on how these sample names are formatted:
+I typically like to have a file with all the sample names to use for various things throughout, so here's making that file based on how these sample names are formatted (be sure you are in the "Terminal" window like pictured above if using the Binder environment):

 ```bash
 ls *_R1.fq | cut -f1 -d "_" > samples